Certified Nursing Assistant (CNA) Programs & Training in Massachusetts

 CNA Training Hours and Exam in Massachusetts

-Training Hours (Typical MA Requirement):
+Training Hours

-• Classroom Instruction: ~59 hours
+• Classroom instruction ~59 hours

-• Clinical Practice: ~16 hours
+• Clinical practice ~16 hours

-Exam Format:
+Exam Format

 CNA License, Certification & Renewal

-License vs. Certification:
+License vs. Certification

-– CNAs are technically certified, not licensed.
+• CNAs are technically certified, not licensed.

-– Certification allows you to work in healthcare facilities across Massachusetts.
+• Certification allows you to work in healthcare facilities across Massachusetts.

-– CNAs must renew every two years.
+• CNAs must renew every two years.

-– Lapsed certifications may require retraining or retesting.
+• Lapsed certifications may require retraining or retesting.

 CNA Program Types, Duration & Cost

-Program Types Available in Massachusetts:
+Program Types Available in Massachusetts

 • Community Colleges

-• Red Cross / Nonprofit Programs
+• Red Cross and Nonprofit Programs

-• Hospital / Nursing Home Programs
+• Hospital and Nursing Home In-House Programs

-• Private Schools
+• Private Schools (like One Health & Beyond)

 Online & Hybrid CNA Programs